View Frederick Proske's Obituary on standardspeaker.com and share memories

 Preceding him in death, in addition to his parents, were step-parents, Paul Cattabiani and Eleanor Proske; and infant son, Vincent J. Proske.

 Surviving are his wife of 48 years, married on Oct.
-28, 1972, the former Mary Gallagher; son, Richard and his wife, Kerry, North Carolina; daughter, Allison Quinn and her husband, Jack, Lebanon; brothers, Edward Proske and Paul Cattabiani, both of New York; sister, Gail and her husband, Paul Budrick, Arizona; granddaughter, Braelyn Rose; and several nieces and nephews also survive.
+28, 1972, the former Mary Gallagher; son, Richard and his wife, Kerry, North Carolina; daughter, Allison Quinn and her husband, Jack, Lebanon; brothers, Edward Proske and Paul Cattabiani, both of New York; sister, Gail and her husband, Paul Budrick, Arizona; granddaughter, Braelyn Rose; and several nieces and nephews.

 Friends may call at the church from 9 to 10 a.m.